 After this you’ll take part in a 1:1 Conversation.
 This will help us understand more about you.
 It’s the perfect time for you to talk about your own life.
 This helps us make an inspired match between our mentors and young people.

 Next, there’s a Training Session where you’ll learn mentoring tips and essential information.
 You’ll complete the training process once we receive your approved PVG.

 To make the best possible match we consider each person’s personalities, interests and young people’s career aspirations.
 We also take into consideration everyone’s schedule and mentors’ school preferences.

 Mentors meet their mentee for just one hour a week during the school day at a convenient time for both.
-Meetings can be at the same time each week or vary.
-There’s no right or wrong way to have a mentor meeting, and over the weeks each relationship finds its own rhythm.
+Meetings may be the same period each week or vary and in some cases are taking place virtually now too.

-External research shows that MCR mentoring transforms outcomes for care-experienced and disadvantaged young people.
+External research shows that MCR mentoring transforms outcomes for care-experienced young people and others who have experienced disadvantage.
 Mentored young people have significantly higher staying on rates, attainment and rates of progression to positive destinations (college, university and employment) compared to non-mentored care-experienced young people.
 In 2013/2014, only 54% of care-experienced young people nationally progressed to a positive destination while in 2018 86% of MCR mentored care-experienced young people did.

 Mentoring is creating a wave of positive change, impacting our schools, community and country.

 "When I first met my mentor I was excited as my Coordinator promised me it was someone specially picked for me.
 It was great to meet her for the first time as she was so down to earth and nice.
 We did a tour of the school.
 I am really grateful as she has helped me to be open-minded and boosted my confidence.
 I didn't realise I needed a mentor until I got one."